neondatabase/website/content/docs/guides/serverless-driver.md

     npx create-next-app@latest neon-ef-demo --typescript
     ```

-    Press [Return] to accept all defaults.
+    Accept all defaults by pressing [Return].

 1. Enter the new directory.